The main difference between cuddle and snuggle is that while cuddling is a warm and platonic show of affection, snuggle has romantic undertones.

 Emotions are abstract.
 It is through this body of ours that we express emotions.
 As creatures who feel deeply, it is almost a need for us to emote, to share those feelings.

 Love is one of the most beautiful emotions there is.
 Some true romantics argue it is all we are here to experience, the joy, the bliss, the exhilarating that is love.
 This experiencing and sharing of love begins from the moment of our birth, from the moment our mothers first hold us and kiss us.
-From then onwards we have experienced all kinds of love-familial, platonic, romantic, self-love.
+From then onwards we have experienced all kinds of love-familial, platonic, romantic, and self-love.

 Love and embrace are such beautiful parts of our lives that we are afraid to be alone; isolated from love.
 When we are in love, we feel the deep need to let the other person know, whoever it may be, a romantic partner or a family member.